zamansheikh/Calcu/README.md

 ## 💖 Sponsors

   --No sponsors
-Chat Bot will be always free and open source for everyone.
+Calcu Bot will be always free and open source for everyone.
 If you like it, please consider [sponsoring me](https://github.com/sponsors/zamansheikh)!

 ## 💲Donate